antiquark007/NullByters/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+We welcome contributions from the community!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for detailed information on how to contribute to NullByters.

 ### Development Setup

-1. Fork the repository
+1. Fork the repository on GitHub
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
+2. Create a feature branch: `git checkout -b feature/your-feature-name`
-3. Commit changes: `git commit -m 'Add amazing feature'`
+3. Make your changes and commit: `git commit -m 'Add your feature description'`
-4. Push to branch: `git push origin feature/amazing-feature`
+4. Push to your branch: `git push origin feature/your-feature-name`
-5. Open a Pull Request
+5. Submit a Pull Request with a clear description of your changes

-### Code Standards
+### Code Standards & Guidelines

-- Follow PEP 8 for Python code
+- **Python**: Follow PEP 8 style guide and include type hints where applicable
-- Use ESLint for JavaScript
+- **JavaScript/TypeScript**: Use ESLint configuration and Prettier for formatting
-- Format Go code with `gofmt`
+- **Go**: Format code with `gofmt` and follow Go best practices
+- **C/C++**: Follow GNU coding standards for consistency
-- Document all public APIs
+- **Documentation**: Document all public APIs and include inline comments
+- **Testing**: Add comprehensive tests for new features and bug fixes
+- **Security**: Follow secure coding practices, especially for cryptographic operations

 ---